MDSADABWASIM/appthing-doc/docs/README.md

 - Simple and lightweight
 - Easy to follow guide
-- Direct support for using it.
+- Direct support for using it

 ## Start building your app